Are you a student who has to apply for an internship position but are worried that it is difficult to get internships these days?

-While learning how to make a resume for internship, keep well in mind to include any relevant work experience that you have.
-Be it some other internship, any contribution to a relevant project or simple lab work- these will impress the employer because he’ll know that you have hands on experience of the job you are applying to.
+While learning how to make a resume for an internship, keep well in mind to include any relevant work experience that you have.
+Be it some other internship, any contribution to a relevant project or simple lab work- these will impress the employer because he’ll know that you have hands-on experience of the job you are applying to.

 To back your employment history, ask your previous employer to provide a reference for the job you did under him.
-This will give an impression that you maintain cordial relations with your colleagues and supervisors.
-In case you don’t have any previous employments, you can simply provide only personal references of any of your professor.
+This will give the impression that you maintain cordial relations with your colleagues and supervisors.
+In case you don’t have any previous employment, you can simply provide only personal references for any of your professor.

 Note to Self: Never Lie on the Resume!